-SENATE BILL SUMMARY (DIFFERENCES FROM HOUSE VERSION NOTED) HOUSE BILL SUMMARY IMPACT CBO SCORE(S) States must immediately re-enroll individuals retroactive to the date of disenrollment if individuals are erroneously disenrolled.
-The E&C proposal would require states to review, quarterly, the Death Master File to determine whether any deceased person is still enrolled in any state Medicaid plan, and to disenroll them accordingly.
-If passed, this would codify current regulations in place.
-SEC.
+SENATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S) FROM HOUSE VERSION NOTED) SEC.
 N/A (Senate Finance Cmte.): (Not included/Removed) SEC.
-44105 (House E&amp;C Cmte.): Medicaid provider screening requirements Beginning January 1, 2028, state plans This provision builds on provisions in the 21st Century Cures Act to ensure that states do not spend Medicaid funds on HOUSE BILL CBO SCORE: CBO did not estimate any savings must require states to conduct monthly verification of provider eligibility to determine whether the provider has been terminated from participation in Medicare, CHIP, or another state's Medicaid program. items and services associated with terminated providers. connected to this proposed provision.
+44105 (House E&C Cmte.): Medicaid Provider Screening Requirements • Beginning January 1, 2028, state plans This provision builds on provisions in the 21st Century Cures Act to ensure that states do not spend Medicaid funds on HOUSE BILL CBO SCORE: CBO did not estimate any savings must require states to conduct monthly verification of provider eligibility to determine whether the provider has been terminated from participation in Medicare, CHIP, or another state's Medicaid program. items and services associated with terminated providers. connected to this proposed provision.
 SEC.
 71105 (Senate Finance Cmte.): SEC.
-44106 (House E&C Cmte.): Additional Medicaid provider screening If passed, this section would codify current regulations in place. • HOUSE BILL CBO SCORE: The provision (No substantive changes from the House version of this provision) requirements Beginning January 1, 2028, state plans must require states to conduct quarterly verification of provider death status. proposed by the House bill would result in savings to the federal government of less than \$500,000 over ten years (2025- 2034).
+44106 (House E&C Cmte.): If passed, this section would codify HOUSE BILL CBO Ensuring Deceased Providers do not Remain Enrolled Additional Medicaid Provider Screening Requirements current regulations in place.
+SCORE: The provision proposed by the Beginning January 1, 2028, state plans House bill would result (No substantive changes from the House must require states to conduct quarterly in savings to the version of this provision) verification of provider death status. federal government of less than \$500,000 over ten years (2025- 2034).
 SEC.
 71106 (Senate Finance Cmte.): SEC.
-44107 (House E&C Cmte.): Removing good faith waiver for payment reduction • Most often, improper payments made to state Medicaid programs are the result of HOUSE BILL CBO SCORE: The provision Restricts the total amount of erroneous state Medicaid payments the secretary may waive using its "good faith" waiver authority. related to certain erroneous excess payments under Medicaid Reduces the maximum amount of excessive/improper payments that can paperwork issues: the state billed for eligible health services for people enrolled in Medicaid but lacked proper documentation. proposed by the House bill would result in savings to the federal government of
+44107 (House E&C Cmte.): Removing Most often, improper payments made to HOUSE BILL CBO Payment Reduction Related to Certain Good Faith Waiver for Payment state Medicaid programs are the result of SCORE: The provision Erroneous Excess Payments Under Reduction Related to Certain Erroneous paperwork issues: the state billed for proposed by the Medicaid Excess Payments Under Medicaid eligible health services for people House bill would result Restricts the total amount of erroneous Reduces the maximum amount of enrolled in Medicaid but lacked proper in savings to the state Medicaid payments the secretary excessive/improper payments that can documentation. federal government of may waive using its "good faith" waiver be "waived" by HHS (by deducting the Current law recognizes that there may be \$7.8 billion over ten authority. amount of erroneous payments made for such administrative challenges and gives years (2025-2034).
+In • Expands definition of erroneous payments to include instances when ineligible individuals and certain payments and overpayments for eligible states an "allowable" error rate of 3%.
+The law allows HHS to waive fiscal other words, a CUT to Medicaid programs by payments to include instances when individuals). penalties to a state that has exceeded \$7.8B. individual's health care due to maividudisj. the error rate if they have made a "good γ7.0 0 . marvidan's nearth care due to faith effort" to meet all requirements.